Best Of Roundup

 Free (open source) / LangSmith from $39/mo

 Caveat: The abstraction layers can be frustrating when things break.
 Debugging a failed chain often means digging through multiple wrapper classes to find the actual error.
 The framework moves fast and breaking changes between minor versions still happen.
-Documentation is extensive but sometimes contradicts itself across versions.
+LangGraph adds another layer of complexity on top of LangChain, and the combined learning curve is steep for teams new to both.

 #2